estan/ID2200/README.md

 ID2200
 ======

-Lab exercise solutions for ID2200 at KTH.
+Lab exercise solutions for the course ID2200 Operating Systems at KTH.